lizhanmit/learning-notes/kafka-note/kafka-note.md

 Users will use offsets to know where they are in that log.

 Commit logs are retained by period of time or size configuration properties.
-In various companies, after the data in the Kafka commit logs hits a configurable size or time retention period, the data is often moved into a permanent store like S3 or HDFS.
+In various companies, after the data in the Kafka commit logs hits a configurable size or time retention period (default is 7 days), the data is often moved into a permanent store like S3 or HDFS.

 When systems make changes, it creates events or changes.
 A log is like a never ending stream of these changes to a specific category or entity.